-As we have learned in previous segments, Adam’s disobedience had a malignant effect on his entire being, (spirit, soul, and body); a condition passed on to all his descendants, “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned…” (Rom.
+As we have learned in previous segments, Adam’s disobedience had a malignant effect on his entire being (spirit, soul, and body).
+Adam’s fallen state was inherited by his descendants, “Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned…” (Rom.
 5:12).
-Also revealed was the remedy; that by the means of God’s wonderful grace a dramatic reversal of this condition takes place upon salvation.
+Also revealed was the remedy; through God’s wondrous grace, a dramatic reversal of this condition occurs upon salvation.

 “Therefore if any man be in Christ, he is a new creature” (2 Cor.
 5:17)

 Sealed with the Holy Spirit Spiritual life is restored when the Holy Spirit joins with and permanently seals man’s spirit (Eph.
 1:13).
 At this point, two spirits become one, “…he that is joined unto the Lord is one spirit” (1 Cor.
 6:17) “…so is every one that is born of the Spirit” (John 3:8).

 As we have previously learned in prior segments, the new believer is now supernaturally removed from Adam and placed “in Christ” thereby uniting him to Jesus’ death, burial and resurrection, (co-crucifixion) (Gal.2:20, Rom.6:3-6).
 [Additional information see the article entitled “Co-crucifixion”]

 “For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit” (1 Cor.
 12:13).
 The process also involves a spiritual, “circumcisionmade without hands, in putting off the body of the sins of the flesh by the circumcision of Christ” (Col.2:11), whereby the soul is cut free from the corrupt body of flesh.
 [Additional information see the article entitled “Spiritual Circumcision”]